 What is the Nugget Comfort Couch?

-The Nugget Comfort Couch is a play couch for kids that has become wildly popular.
-But what is a play couch?
 Imagine a series of couch cushions that can all be moved, rearranged, climbed on, and lounged on by kids.
 It’s a great way to save your couch cushions and provides hours of fun, entertainment, and active play.

 As an open-ended toy – meaning it’s not overly specific – there are endless ways that kids can use the Nugget.
 These ways keep them engaged and build their creativity, imagination, and problem-solving skills.
-It can become a cozy reading nook, a fort, a slide, a soft play area, a pirate ship, a slide, an obstacle course, and whatever else kids can think up!

 It comes in a variety of attractive colors that are much less offensive than the typical bright primary colors of kids’ toys.
 And the cover is washable!
 It checks all the boxes.